pankhuri30/DelhiMetroNavigation/README.md

      5.2 Carthage by using 'brew install carthage'
      5.3 ideviceinstaller by using 'brew install ideviceinstaller'

-Command to execute the test suite :
+Command to execute the test suite from root directory:

 pytest tests/testMetro.py --alluredir=report